The influence of the 3D Galactic gas structure on cosmic-ray transport and $\gamma$-ray emission: Results and Discussion

 Here, we show our $\gamma$-ray emission results, which are based only on the 3D model.
 Like for the CR transport results, we check the morphological impact of the 3D model on the individual emission channels.
 We identify their relation to the distribution of gas by studying the mean $\gamma$-ray spectra at different over-/underdense gas regions in the Galactic plane.

-In Fig \ref{Gamma Emission}, we show the mean distributions and uncertainties of the simulated local emissivities for $\pi^0$-decay and bremsstrahlung $\gamma$-ray emission, as well as for the total $\gamma$-ray emission (including IC).
-We show these results in the Galactic plane at 10\,GeV.
-The profile of the total $\gamma$-ray emission is directly correlated to dense gas regions as a consequence of $\pi^0$-decay being the dominant emission channel.
-Unlike the CR transport case, $\pi^0$-decay and bremsstrahlung emission scale linearly with gas density, and the corresponding uncertainty is similar to the one of the gas reconstruction, in particular, at locations of high H$_2$ density.
-Consequently, $\pi^0$-decay and bremsstrahlung emission exhibit uncertainties of magnitudes comparable to their corresponding mean distribution.
+In Fig \ref{Gamma Emission}, we show the mean distributions and uncertainties of the simulated local emissivities for $\pi^0$-decay, bremsstrahlung, and IC $\gamma$-ray emission, as well as for the total $\gamma$-ray emission (including IC).
+We show these results in the Galactic plane at 1\,TeV.
+The profile of the total $\gamma$-ray emission is directly correlated with dense gas regions as a consequence of $\pi^0$-decay being the dominant emission channel. $\pi^0$-decay dominates by 2 orders of magnitude at this energy.
+Furthermore, $\pi^0$-decay and bremsstrahlung emission exhibit uncertainties of magnitudes comparable to their corresponding mean distribution.

-In contrast, IC emission follows from the interaction between CR electrons and the ISRF, where the latter is introduced in the simulations by a 2D model, as discussed in section \ref{sec:Setup}.
-We show the corresponding mean distribution and uncertainty in the Galactic plane at 10\,GeV and 1\,TeV in Fig. \ref{IC Gamma Emission}.
-In this case, structures related to the 3D gas maps are faint, getting more detailed at higher energies.
-At 1\,TeV we start to see a direct imprint of the gas distribution, which is visible at $\sim$ 5\,kpc away from the GC in every direction.
+In contrast to the other channels, IC emission follows from the interaction between CR electrons and the ISRF, where the latter is introduced in the simulations by a 2D model, as discussed in section \ref{sec:Setup}.
+In this case, structures related to the 3D gas maps are faint.
 Unlike the other emission channels, IC emission does not scale linearly with the gas density.
 As a result, features on the emissivities only appear due to the existing structures in the distribution of CR electrons, which explains the uncertainties being negligible, as seen for the CR fluxes.